THE HERBERT SCOVILLE JR.

 Program and Purpose

-Scoville Fellows will choose to work with one of the twenty-five organizations participating in the Program.
-With the assistance of the Program Director, Fellows will select a placement which best matches their interests and the needs of the host organization.
+Scoville Fellows will choose to work with one of the twenty-seven organizations participating in the program.
+With the assistance of the program director, Fellows will select a placement which best matches their interests and the needs of the host organization.
 Participating organizations provide office space and support, supervision and guidance for Fellows' work.
 With the exception of Congressional lobbying, Fellows may undertake a variety of activities, including research, writing, and organizing that support the goals of their host organization.

 The purpose of the Fellowship is to provide an opportunity for college graduates to gain practical knowledge and experience by contributing to the efforts of nonprofit, public-interest organizations working on peace and security issues.

-The Fellows receive a stipend of $2,100 per month and health insurance, plus travel expenses to Washington, DC.
+The fellows receive a salary of $2,400 per month and health insurance, plus travel expenses to Washington, DC.
+The program also provide $500 per fellow to attend relevant conferences or meetings that could cover travel, accommodations, and registration fees.

 Return to Menu